Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Algorithms

 \begin{remark} \normalfont From Theorem~\ref{thm:KL}, the asymptotic upper bound of the regret for each agent $i$ satisfies

-It is easy to see that the lower $\varsigma_i$ is set, the lower the asymptotic upper bound would be, and this pattern is reflected in the finite-time simulations; see Figure~\ref{fig:dist_KL_vs_single_KL}, Figure~\ref{fig:dist_KL_vs_dist_UCB1} and Appendix~\ref{appendix:simulation}.
+First, it implies that each agent $i$'s regret bound asymptotically reciprocal to its neighbor set size.
+Since each agent $i$ is always assumed to be its own neighbor, the maximum possible asymptotic regret bound occurs when $|\scr N_i| = 2$.
+Second, it is easy to see that the lower $\varsigma_i$ is set, the lower the asymptotic upper bound would be, and this pattern is reflected in the finite-time simulations; see Figure~\ref{fig:dist_KL_vs_single_KL}, Figure~\ref{fig:dist_KL_vs_dist_UCB1} and Section~\ref{appendix:simulation}.
 Thus, in practice, we recommend choosing a low $\varsigma_i$ value for each agent, e.g., let $Q_i(t) = 3.1(\log t+3\log\log t)/(2|\scr N_i|).$ It is worth emphasizing that the above asymptotic regret bound also reflects the local network effect, that is, the more neighbors an agent has, the smaller regret bound it achieves.
-For the case when each agent $i$ independently uses the single-agent KL-UCB algorithm in \cite{KLUCB}, the corresponding regret satisfies
+For the case when each agent $i$ independently uses the single-agent KL-UCB algorithm in \cite{KLUCB}, the corresponding regret~satisfies

 As long as each $\varsigma_i$ is set to be smaller than $2|\scr N_i|/3 - 1$ (or $1/3$ considering the worst case when $|\scr N_i|=2$), the asymptotic regret bound of our decentralized algorithm is guaranteed to be better than the single-agent counterpart. $\Box$ \end{remark}